Audition and Portfolio Day FAQ

 You should dress as a professional in your desired field would dress.
-If you are a musician you want to present yourself as professionally as possible while maintaining the mobility to play your instrument, actors will want to be able to move freely on the stage, and dancers may refer to the audition requirements page for more information on what dance gear will be needed.
+If you are a musician, present yourself as professionally as possible while maintaining the mobility to play your instrument.
+Actors will want to be able to move freely on the stage and dancers may refer to the audition requirements page for more information on what dance gear will be needed.

 What will my parents/guardians be doing while I'm in the audition/portfolio review?

 Who will I meet with during my audition?

 The primary faculty from your area will be here to meet with you and review your work.
-We also invite some current students to help out with these events and they are a great resource to learn more about life as an artist at WVU from a student point of view.
+We also invite some current students to help out with these events—these students are a great resource to learn more about life as an artist at WVU from a student point of view.

 When will I know if I've been accepted into the program?

 When will I know if I have been offered a scholarship?

-By completing the school application and attending an audition/portfolio review day you are considered a candidate for creative arts scholarship awards.
-Students will be notified either way of creative arts scholarship opportunities by the first week of March.
+By completing the school application and attending an audition/portfolio review day you are considered a candidate for a talent-based scholarship from the college.
+Students will be notified either way of their creative arts scholarship status by the first week of March.
 We reserve the right to offer awards earlier in select situations, but will typically wait until we can look at the applicant pool as a whole before making those decisions.

 How are scholarship awards determined?